 - The file is sent to the user.

-In addition to removing stateful file uploads from Google Compute Engine instances and allowing them to scale dynamically, Google Cloud Storage provides redundant, durable storage for a virtually infinite number of file uploads.
+In addition to removing stateful file uploads from Compute Engine instances and allowing them to scale dynamically, Cloud Storage provides redundant, durable storage for a virtually infinite number of file uploads.
 This storage solution is resilient, scalable, and cost-effective—you pay only for the storage that you use without worrying about capacity planning, and data is automatically stored redundantly across multiple zones.

 This section demonstrates how the application architecture described in this document is not only resilient and scalable, but also highly cost effective.
 It starts by making some general assumptions about how heavily and frequently the application is used, and then convert those assumptions into a basic cost estimate.
 Keep in mind that these assumptions are just that—assumptions.
 Feel free to adjust these numbers as necessary to create a cost estimate that more closely matches the anticipated usage of your own applications.